 courseraresearchexports jobs get $EXPORT_REQUEST_ID

-Download an completed request tables export to your local destination:
+Download a completed table or clickstream to your local destination:

 courseraresearchexports jobs download $EXPORT_REQUEST_ID